- Which To Buy?

-Brotzu lotion is a new player in the market for hair-loss reversal agents.
+Trinov Lozione Anticaduta, aka Brotzu lotion, is a new player in the market for hair-loss reversal agents.
 Boasting an exhaustive list of 13 ingredients, this recently released formulation has been studied in 2019 by Dr Giovanni Brotzu himself.
-Apart from its 3 core ingredients, Brotzu lotion also contains 10 ancillary ingredients which form solvents, emulsifiers, anti-foaming agents, moisturizers and antioxidants .
-In this article, we will examine in depth, the incidence of adverse effects in Dr Brotzu’s study which was published in 2019, as well as the reported side effects of the individual ingredients within Brotzu lotion.
+Apart from its 3 core ingredients, Brotzu lotion also contains 10 ancillary ingredients which form solvents, emulsifiers, anti-foaming agents, moisturizers and antioxidants.
+In this article, we will focus on the adverse effects in Dr Brotzu’s study which was published in 2019, as well as the reported side effects of the individual ingredients within Brotzu lotion.
+Read here if you want to have an overview of Trinov Lozione Anticaduta.

 Brotzu Lotion Study